 These are strange times – not just for Catholics.
 As we come out of lockdown, there are still restrictions in place in our churches to tackle the spread of COVID-19.

-We long for the Blessed Sacrament and to share in the loving embrace of Jesus but we can still keep Christ at the centre of our lives as we worship and pray at home.
+We long for the Blessed Sacrament, and for some of us, we will be able to share in the loving embrace of Jesus from Saturday, 4 July.
+However, we can still keep Christ at the centre of our lives even if we have to worship and pray at home.

 An Act of Spiritual Communion can help us and the priests we see online celebrating Mass in empty Churches frequently encourage us to ask for Our Lord’s guidance by offering prayers like this one written by St. Alphonsus Liguori in the 18th century.